 A tv hung in a corner of the small shop shows the start of a France v Israel basketball game.
 I watch with limited interest and growing hunger as the Muslim man behind the counter prepares my dinner.
 The Israeli team doesn’t seem to feature many players of European descent – I wonder at their stories.

 With a full belly and in a room now smelling of onion and questionable lamb – I have a bath.
 A bath!
 I don’t know when last I filled a tub and surrendered my body to the warmth and lightness of a good bath.
-Those extra 10 kilometres are forgotten, the thirty-plus minutes looking for the right road, a distant memory.
+Those extra 10 kilometres of riding my bicycle across France are forgotten, the thirty-plus minutes looking for the right road, a distant memory.